ethereum/solidity-blog/_posts/2023-03-09-solidity-developer-survey-2022-results.md

 Lastly, we want to take the opportunity to thank you for all your lovely and motivating messages and the feedback received.

-We were overwhelmed by the amount of survey responses and hope to be continuing this trend in the coming years!
+We were overwhelmed by the sheer number of survey responses and hope to continue this trend in the coming years!

-We hope the insights from this survey were useful to you, they certainly are for us!
+We hope the insights from this survey were useful to you, as they certainly are for us!

 We will continue to collect feedback on an ongoing basis.

-To not miss anything make sure to:
+To not miss anything, make sure to:
 * Follow Solidity on [Twitter](https://twitter.com/solidity_lang) or [Mastodon](https://fosstodon.org/@solidity).
 * Join the language design discussions in the [Solidity forum](https://forum.soliditylang.org/) or provide us feedback there.
 * Follow announcements and security alerts on the [Solidity blog](https://blog.soliditylang.org/).